lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ### <a name="parameters"></a>Parameter
  `_Rhs`
- Die Zahl, die den Modul zu suchen.
+ Die Anzahl der Teilungsrest von gefunden.

 ### <a name="return-value"></a>Rückgabewert
  Das `extent`-Objekt.

 ##  <a name="operator_star_eq"></a>Operator * =

-Multipliziert jedes Element im Objekt "Block" mit der angegebenen Zahl.
+Multipliziert jedes Element in dem Objekt "Extent", um die angegebene Anzahl an.

 ### <a name="syntax"></a>Syntax